 The panelists discussed the effectiveness of personalizing outreach to them at two distinct levels.
 At one level, personalize around your understanding of their specific challenges and goals as a marketing executive and how you can help address them.
-We call this personalizing to the buyer persona.
+We call this personalizing to the buyer persona and is essential to succeeding in modern sales.
 They also expressed interest in personalization at the individual level with discretion.
 For example, if a marketing executive has been awarded a professional achievement or recently spoke at a conference and you watched the video, personalizing your communication in a way that recognizes these achievements demonstrates that you’ve taken the time to learn about them.
-The cliché “people buy from people” was mentioned as reinforcement to this point.[email protected]: Show the person's interest at the forefront of every touchpoint with the #marketing executive buyer. #DigitalSelling #Sales #Business @BernieBorgesClick To Tweet
+The cliché “people buy from people” was mentioned as reinforcement to this point..@rashmivittal10: Show the person's interest at the forefront of every touchpoint with the #marketing executive buyer. #DigitalSelling #Sales #Business @BernieBorgesClick To Tweet

 Omni Channel Touchpoints

-At Vengreso we teach the PVC method of sales outreach in our Selling with LinkedIn course.
+At Vengreso we teach the PVC methodologyTM of sales outreach in our course.
 It stands for

 Call to Action